Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Quantum-mechanical formulation of acid generation

-showing the linear relation between the field strength $F$ and $A$.\footnote{The linearity between a given quantum field and its field strength reflects the abelian nature of the gauge transformation in \cref{eq:gaugeTr}.
-Also, the linearity ensures that there is no self-interaction between photons so that photons can only interact with each other through charged particles.} Then the most general form of the action is given by
+showing the linear relation between the field strength $F$ and $A$\footnote{The linearity between a given quantum field and its field strength reflects the abelian nature of the gauge transformation in \eqref{eq:gaugeTr}.
+In addition, linearity ensures no self-interaction between photons; therefore, photons can only interact with each other through charged particles.}.
+The most general form of the action is given by